People at risk of a bleed in their brain could be helped by a study that has calculated the likelihood of bleeding occurring.

 Patients are usually diagnosed by brain MRI scan after experiencing seizures, a stroke due to bleeding, or unrelated symptoms.

-People who have already had a bleed and whose cavernoma is in their brainstem are at highest risk of experiencing a second bleed within five years.
+People who have already had a bleed and whose cavernoma is in their brainstem are at the highest risk of experiencing a second bleed within five years.

 Almost one in three people in this category will have a bleed within five years.